asl97/simpleHttpServer/README.md

 ##### Functionality:
 * multi-threaded using thread pool
+* support for index.html and index.htm, if there isn't one, it generate one on the fly like the SimpleHttpServer
 * support for GET requests only
 * support for static content only
 * support for mime types